-Two years of college work in German or French are required of those who offer either of these languages for admission, and three years of those who enter without such preparation.
+Two years of college work in German, French, or Spanish are required of those who offer any one of these languages for admission1; and three years of those who enter without such preparation.

-651-653.
-ELEMENTARY FRENCH I.-Arranged for those offering Spanish or Latin as an entrance language and desiring to take French as required in the College.
-Grammar and reading; practice in speaking and writing French; dictations.
+651-652.
+ELEMENTARY FRENCH I.-Grammar and reading; practice in speaking and writing French; dictations.
 Care is given to correct pronunciation.
 Books used: Chardenal's French Grammar, and Bacon's Une Semaine á Paris.
 Prescriptive, both semesters, freshman year.
+(7 units each semester)

 653-654.
 ELEMENTARY FRENCH II.-Continuation of grammar; special study of irregular verbs.
 Exercises in composition and conversation.
 The texts used are chosen from the more familiar modern authors.
 Prescriptive, both semesters, sophomore year.
-(7 units each semester) 655-656.
+(7 units each semester)

+655-656.
 INTERMEDIATE FRENCH.-Composition and syntax are reviewed.
 The spoken language is freely used in the class room, with frequent dictation.
 Translation at sight from representative texts receives stress.
 The following books are used: Victor Hugo's Les Misérables, and some French scientific reader.
-Required of Engineering students offering French as an entrance language, both semesters, freshman year.
+Required in all courses if French is offered as an entrance language, both semesters, freshman year.1